gkrinker/VibeParse/development-plan.md

 ## 📋 Overview

-This document outlines the development milestones for building VibeParse, an AI-powered code explanation video generator.
+This document outlines the development milestones for building VibeParse, an AI-powered code explanation generator.
 The plan is divided into two main phases:
 1. Backend MVP (4-hour implementation)
 2. Frontend MVP (Post-backend completion)